All Episodes

 One party is abject, no doubt, socialist.

-The other party is conservative constitutional conservative small government, lower taxes, entrepreneurs, all that stuff.
+The other party is conservative, constitutional conservative, small government, lower taxes, entrepreneurs, all that stuff.

 Where is the middle ground there?

-The independents, where do they want the compromise?
+Where all these wizards, the independents, where do they want the compromise?

 Where do they want the bipartisanship to be?